 For those of us who have complex trauma coursing through our being (and let me be clear, I really believe that is the majority of us humans), it can be even more tricky and complicated.
 We have all these personal wounds that are exacerbated by our culture.
 We don’t have role models for how to relate with people in loving and harmless ways.

-And even the most self-aware of us have our blind spots.
+And even the most self-aware of us have our moments of unawareness.
 We all have places where our wounding seeps out, especially if we don’t process it, if we don’t have a place of support to do that extra work we need to do to unravel the harm caused us, so that we don’t continue to perpetuate harm.
 If we don’t have people who don’t have their own agenda and Opinions about what our lives should look like.

 It can be all too easy to succumb to Group Think.